 - Improves operational workflow by reducing non-value adding plant touches

-- Improves trichome and terpene preservation by eliminating non-value adding touch points
+- Improves trichome and terpene preservation by eliminating non-value-adding touchpoints

-- Eliminates the and use of bins/totes
+- Eliminates the use of bins/totes

 - Brings the work to the workers